mmoskovich/BlueVine/Solution/README.md

 * Create new network, named 'internal', for communicatiuons between the nginx and web-app applications (on port TCP/8080)
 * Create a shared log directory (/var/log/web-app)
 * Create the container for the first time and run it (detached mode):
-  * bind the new 'internal' network
+  * Bind the new 'internal' network
   * Add the web application (web-app.py) under the root directory
   * Mount the log (/var/log/web-app) directory